 It is a prerogative of God to raise the dead.
 'As the Father raises the dead and gives them life, so the Son also gives life to whom He wills' (John 5:21).
 But the Spirit also raises them, for it is written, 'He will also give life to your mortal bodies through His Spirit Who dwells in you' (Romans 8:11).
-That you may not think that this is a trivial grace, learn that the Spirit also raises the dead, 'Come, O
+That you may not think that this is a trivial grace, learn that the Spirit also raises the dead, 'Come, O Spirit, and breathe on these dead, and they shall live.
+So, I prophesied, as He commanded me, and the Spirit of life entered into them and they lived, and stood up on their feet, an exceeding great assembly' (Ezekiel 37:9-10 OSB LXX).
+And farther on God says, 'Then you will know that I am the Lord, when I open your tombs to lead you, My people, up from their graves.
+I will put My Spirit in you, and you shall live'" (Ezekiel 37:13-14).

-&lt;sup>178 Ambrose of Milan, Of the Holy Spirit, III, xix, 148-152.
+178 Ambrose of Milan, Of the Holy Spirit, III, xix, 148-152.